collective/collective.playlist/README.rst

 The pop up player is per default deactivated.
 You can activate it via @@manage-viewlets view like localhost:8080/Plone/@@manage-viewlets

 A play button is shown on top of each page if and only if a published playlist exists.
-For a qualified user it's shown anyway.
+For a qualified user it is shown even for an unpublished playlist.
 Click the play button to open the player.
 A menu to edit the playlist and its tracks is presented to qualified users.